Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Introduction

 **Congratulations** for deciding to participate in 30 days of JavaScript programming challenge.
 In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
-In the end of the challenge you will get a 30DaysOfJavaScript programming challenge certificate.
-Join the [telegram group](https://t.me/ThirtyDaysOfJavaScript).
+In the end of the challenge you will get a 30DaysOfJavaScript programming challenge completion certificate.
+In case you need help or if you would like to help others you may join the [telegram group](https://t.me/ThirtyDaysOfJavaScript).

 **A 30DaysOfJavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 I enjoy using and teaching JavaScript and I hope you will do so too.
-JavaScript is the language of the web browser.
+JavaScript is the language of the web.

 In this step by step tutorial, you will learn JavaScript, the most popular programming language in the history of mankind.
 You use JavaScript **_to add interactivity to websites, to develop mobile apps, desktop applications, games_** and nowadays JavaScript can be used for **_machine learning_** and **_AI_**.
-**_JavaScript (JS)_** has increased in popularity in recent years and has been the leading programming language for four consecutive years and is the most used programming language on Github.
+**_JavaScript (JS)_** has increased in popularity in recent years and has been the leading programming language for six consecutive years and is the most used programming language on Github.

 ## Requirements